Public Flipper Releases

 For the initial setup, the secret keyring was exported as gpg2 --export-secret-keys <secret_key_id> | base64

-as secret on GitHub with the name GPG_KEY_CONTENTS
+and stored as a secret on GitHub with the name GPG_KEY_CONTENTS

 , android/sample